M. Moran Weston: Civic leadership

 In 1965 Weston advocated that his followers support "a civilian police review board and oppose individual residential water meters."

 In 1969, he was elected as the first African American trustee of Columbia University; his election was followed by the appointment of another African American member, Franklin A. Thomas.

 His scholarly pursuits include writing as a columnist for the New York Amsterdam News and serving as a tenured professor at the State University of New York at Albany from 1968 to 1977.

 Family

 He married "the former Miriam Yvonne Drake" in 1946.
-Offspring include their daughter Katherine ("a nun of the Greek Orthodox Church"), son Gregory, and two grandchildren.
+Offspring include their daughter Katherine ("a nun of the Serbian Orthodox Church"), son Gregory, and two grandchildren.
 Weston died at age 91 in his Heathrow Seminole County, Florida home; "he is also survived by his sister, Catherine."